mozart-analytics/grails-docker/README.md

 You can change the default behavior of the image by either changing some environment variables or executing a different command rather than the default `run-war` command.

 ### Environment Variables ###
-The image initializes two default environment variables:
+The image initializes the following customizable Grails related environment variables:

  - `GRAILS_VERSION`: Specifies the version of Grails to download (default: `2.4.3`).
- - `GRAILS_ENV`: Specifies the environment on which to bootstrap and run your Grails app (default: `production`).

 ### Run Command ###
 You can execute a different Grails command rather than the `run-war` that is run by default by specifying the command after the `mozart/grails` image name in the form of ` -- {grails-command}`.
 The space after the two dashes is **required**.
+For example:

-**Example:** `docker run --rm -v /path/to/your/project:/app:rw -p 80:8080 --name grails mozart/grails -- run-app`
+`docker run --rm -v /path/to/your/project:/app:rw -p 80:8080 --name grails mozart/grails -- run-app`

 ## Interactive Mode ##
 You can run the Grails console in interactive mode by executing the following command: